dotmjsc/K2450_Arb_I/readme.md

 ### SMU Timer and Trigger Model

 For n data points the program will make a source configuration list called "SOURCE LIST" with n+2 points.
 The first point will hold the general settings and the source level is set to 0A.
 The last element is set to 0A as well.

-A measure configuration list named "MEAS_LIST" hold only a single item with the measurement settings.
+A measure configuration list named "MEAS_LIST" holds only a single item with the all measurement settings.

-A trigger timer is set up that starts with a notification stimulus from a trigger block.
-The Delay is set to the Timestep value (here: 2.5 ms).
+A trigger timer is prepared.
+The timer starts with a notification stimulus from a trigger block.
+The delay of the timer is set to the Timestep value (here: 2.5 ms).

 ![](doc/Trigger_Timer.PNG)